How Common Is HIV in Canada?

 We know that trans women are particularly affected by HIV, but researchers have historically neglected this group regarding data collection.
 This has a real-world impact because a lack of data can make it harder to tailor HIV prevention to trans women in Canada.
 Things are slowly improving, though, and HIV research is becoming more inclusive.

 Around half of people living with HIV in Canada are gay, bisexual and other men who have sex with men (MSM).
-MSM make up the biggest group of new HIV cases each year, but data shows that this proportion is slowly decreasing.
-On the other hand, new cases among women, people who inject drugs and Indigenous people are going up.
+Transmission rates among this group are trending down.
+On the other hand, new cases among women, people who inject drugs and Indigenous people are going up

-One-quarter of people living with HIV in Canada are cis women, and in 2020 they were 30% of new cases.
-A third of these women were exposed to HIV by injecting drugs, and two-thirds were exposed by heterosexual sex.
+One quarter of people living with HIV in Canada are cis women, and in 2022 they were 33% of new cases.
+36% of these women were exposed to HIV by injecting drugs, and 60% were exposed by heterosexual sex.

 Some communities have a much higher HIV burden than others.

-Indigenous people are only 4.9% of the Canadian population, but were 14% of new cases the same year.
+• Indigenous people are 5% of Canada’s population, but in 2021 they were 11% of new cases.

 Can I move to Canada if I’m living with HIV?